Updated: October 16, 2020 at 8:57AM

 The University’s reopening plans have been grounded in expert medical advice, which counsels against non-essential gatherings of people, and requires observation of health and safety protocols when gatherings do take place.
-This advice has informed the implementation of such University protocols as required face masks and physical distancing, and has led to the development of policies limiting travel and visitors during the Fall semester.
-This Gathering Policy is intended to provide guidance for the relatively few instances during the Fall semester when University business may require in-person gatherings larger than incidental meetings that may occur in the regular conduct of daily work; further guidance for the Spring semester will be forthcoming.
+This advice has informed the implementation of such University protocols as required face masks and physical distancing, and has led to the development of policies limiting travel and visitors.
+This Gathering Policy is intended to provide guidance for when University business may require in-person gatherings larger than incidental meetings that may occur in the regular conduct of daily work.

 - To reduce the risk of the potential spread of COVID-19, departmental, academic, and administrative meetings should be conducted virtually or in a hybrid model if at all possible.
 Some in person meetings may be needed to support morale and productivity, in which case all attendees are expected to follow all public health protocols, including wearing masks and observing physical distancing by remaining six feet apart at all times.
 When possible, we encourage groups to take advantage of outdoor spaces for meetings.
 All meetings and gatherings should be conducted in accordance with the University’s Meeting and Event Guidelines.

 - Given the need for physical distancing, spaces currently used for certain meetings and gatherings may no longer be adequate.
-Moreover, space will be in short supply during the Fall 2020 semester due to the focus on providing safe instructional spaces.
+Moreover, space will be in short supply due to the focus on providing safe instructional spaces.
 For assistance with reserving space and to receive guidance on the University’s Meeting and Event Guidelines, please call University Events at 574-631-1400 or email VenueND@nd.edu.

 - Budget constraints dictate that social gatherings using University funds will be curtailed.
 Any such gatherings must comply with the University’s Meeting and Event Guidelines and must be approved in advance by the manager responsible for the budget that will be charged for the event.